-- Provide a safe, challenging, stimulating, caring and sharing environment which is sensitive to the needs of the child, including children with additional needs. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for future learning and development in Key Stage 1 and beyond. - Use and value what each child can do, assessing their individual needs and helping each child to make progress whilst acknowledging that children learn in different ways and at different rates. - Enable choice and decision-making, fostering independence and self-confidence thus developing into a resilient, capable, confident and self-assured individual. - Work in partnership with parents/carers and value their contributions.
+- Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured individual by supporting their choice; decision-making and fostering independence. - Provide a safe, challenging, stimulating, caring and sharing environment, which is sensitive to the needs of the child, including children with additional needs.
+Children learn and develop well in enabling environments with teaching and support from adults. - Provide a broad, balanced, relevant and creative curriculum that will set in place firm foundations for future learning and development in Key Stage 1 and beyond. - Value the importance of learning and development of the children, assessing their individual needs and helping each child to make progress whilst acknowledging that children learn in different ways and at different rates. - Children learn to be strong and independent through positive relationships.
+Working in partnership with parents/carers and value their contributions.